-Why it is important to keep taking Rosuvastatin
+Why is it important to keep taking Rosuvastatin tablets?

-Rosuvastatin is used to correct the levels of fatty substances in the blood called lipids, the most common of which is cholesterol.
+Rosuvastatin tablets are used to correct the levels of fatty substances in the blood called lipids, the most common of which is cholesterol.

 There are different types of cholesterol found in the blood - 'bad' cholesterol (LDL-C) and 'good' cholesterol (HDL-C).